t3-team/turiyasills-docs-forked/docs/features/smarteval-assess360.md

 Once the test is complete and reviewed, publish it to make it available to the intended audience.
 You can specify the start and end dates for the test's availability.

 ![SMARTEVAL and ASSESS360 Publish](./turiyaskills-assessment-publish-area.png)

+#### Admin Assessment Notifications
+A **"Get notified on assessment completion"** flip switch button has been added to the **SMARTEVAL Quiz Publish area**.
+This feature will automatically send an email notification to the administrator/owner of the assessment once a candidate/user completes their assessment, ensuring real-time awareness of assessment progress.

+## Offline Assessment Submission

+The system now includes **offline assessment submission** capabilities to ensure data integrity during internet connectivity issues.

+### Local Data Storage
+The system temporarily saves assessment data locally if internet connectivity is lost, ensuring that user submissions are not lost and can be processed once the connection is restored.
+This feature provides:

+- **Automatic backup** of candidate responses during network interruptions
+- **Seamless recovery** when internet connection is restored
+- **Data integrity protection** preventing loss of assessment progress
+- **Continuous assessment experience** without interruption for candidates

 ## Proctoring and Malpractice Detection for Tests